-125. Most of the measures that can be used to secure video surveillance, especially when digital equipment and software are used, will not differ from those used in other IT systems.
-However, regardless of the solution selected, the controller must adequately protect all components of a video surveillance
+128. Most of the measures that can be used to secure video surveillance, especially when digital equipment and software are used, will not differ from those used in other IT systems.
+However, regardless of the solution selected, the controller must adequately protect all components of a video surveillance system and data under all stages, i.e. during storage (data at rest), transmission (data in transit) and processing (data in use).
+For this, it is necessary that controllers and processors combine organisational and technical measures.

-22 WP Opinion 168 on the "The Future of Privacy", joint contribution by the Article 29 Data Protection Working Party and the Working Party on Police and Justice to the Consultation of the European Commission on the legal framework for the fundamental right to protection of personal data (adopted on 01 December 2009), https://ec.europa.eu/justice/Article- 29/documentation/opinion-recommendation/files/2009/wp168_en.pdf system and data under all stages, i.e., during storage (data at rest), transmission (data in transit) and processing (data in use).
-For this, it is necessary that controllers and processors combine organizational and technical measures.
+22 WP 168, Opinion on the "The Future of Privacy", joint contribution by the Article 29 Data Protection Working Party and the Working Party on Police and Justice to the Consultation of the European Commission on the legal framework for the fundamental right to protection of personal data (adopted on 01 December 2009).

-- 126. When selecting technical solutions, the controller should consider privacy-friendly technologies also because they enhance security.
-Examples of such technologies are systems that allow masking or scrambling areas that are not relevant to surveillance, or the editing out of images of third persons, when providing video footage to data subjects.23 On the other hand, the selected solutions should not provide functions that are not necessary (e.g., unlimited movement of cameras, zoom capability, radio transmission, analysis and audio recordings).
-Functions provided, but not necessary, must be deactivated. - 127.
+- 129. When selecting technical solutions, the controller should consider privacy-friendly technologies also because they enhance security.
+Examples of such technologies are systems that allow masking or scrambling areas that are not relevant for the surveillance, or the editing out of images of third persons, when providing video footage to data subjects.23 On the other hand, the selected solutions should not provide functions that are not necessary (e.g., unlimited movement of cameras, zoom capability, radio transmission, analysis and audio recordings).
+Functions provided, but not necessary, must be deactivated. - 130.
 There is a lot of literature available on this subject, including international standards and technical specifications on the physical security of multimedia systems24, and the security of general IT systems25.
 Therefore, this section provides only a high-level overview of this topic.